kfam98/1300finalproj/README.md

 The final project of INFO 1300: Introduction to Web Design.
 The client was a dance group from Cornell.

+1. Go in the directory on the terminal and type "php -S localhost:8000"
+2. Go on web browser (preferably FireFox) and type localhost:8000 into the url link

 # File Structure
 ```